Compliance & Policy

 Indiana: Indiana has no rules with regard to voting leave for employees.
 Early voting in Indiana begins 28 days before the election.

-Iowa: Employees who request voting leave in writing in advance of Election Day are entitled to 3 consecutive hours of paid voting leave, assuming that there is not already a period of 3 consecutive non working hours when the polls are open.
+Iowa: Employees who request voting leave in writing in advance of Election Day are entitled to 3 consecutive hours of paid voting leave, assuming that there is not already a period of 3 consecutive non-working hours when the polls are open.
 Employers, however, can set the time during which employees are allowed to exercise their voting leave.
 In-person absentee voting in Iowa starts 20 days prior to Election Day.

-Kansas: Kansas law ensures that employees have at least 2 consecutive hours while the polls are open that they are not required to work.
-If the polls are open before or after an employee’s shift but for less than 2 consecutive hours, employers are required to provide complementary paid voting leave sufficient to amount to 2 consecutive hours when combined with the pre or post-shift open poll hours.
+Kansas: Kansas law ensures that employees have at least 2 consecutive hours that they are not required to work while the polls are open.
+If the polls are open before or after an employee’s shift but for less than 2 consecutive hours, employers are required to provide complementary paid voting leave sufficient to amount to 2 consecutive hours when combined with the pre or post-shift polling hours.
 Other than lunch hours, employers can also set when the voting leave is utilized.
 Early voting varies by country and begins up to 20 days prior to Election Day.

 Louisiana: There are no laws in Louisiana that require employers to provide voting leave to employees.
 Early voting in Louisiana starts 18 days before Election Day this cycle.